-- Lead Acid Batteries, Hazardous and Responsible Use.
-Negative health and environmental effects of lead-acid batteries if they are disposed of or handled improperly, tips on maintaining lead-acid batteries, and information on recycling lead-acid batteries.
+Lead Acid Batteries, Hazardous and Responsible Use.
+Negative health and environmental effects of mishandled batteries, tips on maintaining lead-acid batteries, and information on recycling lead-acid batteries.

 Battery Poster Details and Downloads

-Text--Keep batteries out of the trash.
+Keep batteries out of the trash.
 Contact your local household hazardous waste agency.
-Includes all batteries of sizes AAA, AA, C, D, button cell, 9 Volt, and all others, both rechargeable and single use.
+Includes AAA, AA, C, D, button cell, 9-volt, and all other batteries, both rechargeable and single use.
 Protect the environment and help recover resources.
 For more information, visit California Department of Toxic Substances Control website.

 - Implementation of the Mercury-Containing and Rechargeable Battery Management Act.
 U.S. EPA, November, 1997.